MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 Also, the finance user (Group C) has design-time access to TitleX.
 Because the finance user group will not typically do any run-time debugging of a title, they are separated out.

+> [!NOTE]
-**Note** Irrespective of the organization, an XDP user can belong in more than one user group.
+> Irrespective of the organization, an XDP user can belong in more than one user group.

 ![](images/sandboxes/sandboxes_image7.png)